Category: Ergonomic Workstations

 From a product perspective, cognitive ergonomics “focuses on how well the use of a product matches the cognitive capabilities of users”.
 And as David Bulfin explains, this includes understanding how the human mind “naturally” responds to stimuli, which is influenced by both cultural and evolutionary factors.

 From a design perspective, ergonomists are key when it comes to designing products and systems that provide a better user experience by taking into consideration the limitations and capabilities of its users.
-The goal is to design products and systems that are “simple, clear, and easy to use, contributing to a superior overall user experience.”
+The goal cognitive ergonomics is to design products and systems that are “simple, clear, and easy to use, contributing to a superior overall user experience.”

 What is Macroergonomics?